jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 As Moore's Law progressed, lithography machines needed increasingly sophisticated optical systems, smaller light wavelengths, and more complex templates to keep making transistors smaller.

-In the search for the next lithography technology, the semiconductor industry has explored at least 13 distinct technologies, including proximity, projection, and electron beam (E-beam) lithography.
-Most ended up as dead ends.
-The current state-of-the-art is High Numerical Aperture Extreme Ultraviolet lithography, and one machine costs over $400 million.
+The semiconductor industry has explored at least 13 different lithography technologies since the 1960s, including proximity, projection, and electron beam (E-beam) lithography.
+Most resulted in dead ends.
+Today, the winner is High Numerical Aperture Extreme Ultraviolet lithography, and one machine costs over $400 million.

 The price is so high because these new systems create features with critical dimensions below 8nm—to put this in perspective the number in 1990 was about 230nm, and a human DNA molecule is approximately 2.5nm wide.